pymor/pymor/docs/source/tutorial-rb.rst

 .. math:: \inf_{v \in V_N} \|u(\mu) - v\| \approx \mathcal{E}(\mu)

 for it.
-Replacing the best-approximation error by this surrogate in the :ref:`stronggreedy` algorithm, we arrive at the :meth:`weak greedy <pymor.algorithms.greedy.weak_greedy>` algorithm.
+Replacing the best-approximation error by this surrogate in the :ref:`strong greedy <stronggreedy>` algorithm, we arrive at the :meth:`weak greedy <pymor.algorithms.greedy.weak_greedy>` algorithm.
 If the surrogate :math:`\mathcal{E}(\mu)` is an upper and lower bound to the best-approximation error up to some fixed factor, it can still be shown that the produced reduced spaces are quasi-optimal in the same sense as for the strong greedy